isabelhovdahl/academic-web-page/content/publication/storage-project/index.md

 ---
-title: Directed Technical Change and the Energy Transition: The Role of Storage Technology
+title: "Directed Technical Change and the Energy Transition: The Role of Storage Technology"

 publication_types: ["3"]
 authors: ["with Maria Alsina-Pujols (ETH)"]